History of the First Church in Jerusalem

 Christianity’s presence in Rome by 40 A.D. was evident.
 Like most Christians in the ancient world, the Roman Christians were small Jewish and gentile groups that began in house churches.
 [Roots of Papacy of Rome]

 Paul and Peter in Rome

 Irenaeus of Lyons said Paul and Peter founded the Church in Rome.
 They appointed Linus (67 A.D.) as its first bishop.
-Paul sent to Rome in house arrest.
+Paul was sent to Rome under house arrest.
 From there, he trained church leaders (Acts 25:8-12).
 Tradition holds Paul beheaded in Rome as well as Peter, martyred in the city.

-The first Pope of Roman Catholicism
+Linus, the first Pope of Rome